 The simplest option is just to use fresh American skullcap, it is quite strong and non-addictive in low doses 5-15 drops.
 This is the best all round herb for restoring sleep I know of.
 It may be taken more frequently (e.g. thrice daily) as a continuous tonic for the nervous system over a period of time.
 It combines very well with a fresh milky oat seed tincture for this purpose.
 Some herbalists also combine it with fresh St. John’s wort tincture in a three-way nervine tonic formula.

 There are other Western nervine herbs that may be helpful, namely; wood betony and blue vervain, lavender, chamomile, or lemon balm, these nervines have a gently relaxing effect that may help sleep (Bartram, 2013).
-Kava kava is a stronger, although potentially addictive option so is not generally recommended.
+Kava kava is the strongest option, although potentially addictive at higher doses.
 Lemon balm is best used as a fresh tincture.

-Bitter nervines are drying and often cooling so it is best to be wary about causing constitutional imbalances such as dry skin and constipation.
+Bitter nervines are drying and often cooling so it is best to be wary about causing constitutional imbalances such as dry skin and constipation (especially in the vata constitution).
 Therefore, it is usually best if taking bitter herbs long term to formulate them with moistening nervines such as milky oat seed or other moistening herbs such as licorice.
-Also, in long term use, it may be useful to combine cooling herbs with those that are warming, like ginger or prickly ash, to facilitate continued digestive power and to balance the formula energetically.
+Also, in long term use, it may be useful to combine cooling nervines with those that are warming, like milky oats or valerian to balance the formula energetically.